JarryChou/etsi-qkd-api/README.md

 Now we are done with installation and we can proceed with configuring the chat app.

 First, there are two ports that are used in this app, shown in ``chat_app/port_config.ini``, one for establishing connection with your partner and one for sending encrypted messages.
 The defaults are ``6180`` and ``6190`` respectively, but feel free to change them in this file.
 You would probably have to do so for port forwarding if your two PCs are not on the same local network.
-Otherwise, if they are on the same network (eg. two VMs on the same PC, or two PCs connected to the same Wifi network), then the default should work.
+Otherwise, if they are on the same network then the default should work.

 Secondly, we need to configure the variable ``key_file_path`` in  ``config.ini``, located at ``etsi-qkd-api/api``, to point to the directory storing the qcrypto files.